Hwasong-11B

-The Hwasong-11B (Note: Also known without using United States’s designation as Hwasong-11Na, Hwasongpho-11Na, Songun ATACMS, Hwasong-11나 and Hwasongpho-11나 (mixing Latin and Korean characters).
-South Korea also refers to Hwasong-11B as 19-4 SRBM under its naming convention.), also known as KN-24 under the United States’s naming convention, is a North Korean single-stage, solid-fueled tactical ballistic missile.
+The Hwasong-11B, also known as KN-24 under the United States naming convention and other names, (Note: See § Naming.) is a North Korean single-stage, solid-fueled tactical ballistic missile.
+A missile closely resembling the American ATACMS, it was first revealed on 10 August 2019 with a test flight.
+The official designation was confirmed in October 2021, during a military exhibition.
+The missile has been reported to be used by Russian force during Russo-Ukrainian war.

 Description

 The Hwasong-11B is a missile that bears similarities to the American ATACMS and South Korean KTSSM, especially in external resemblance, which is similar to ATACMS.
 It likely fills a similar role of supporting battlefield operations.
 The missile's aft-mounted aerodynamic fins are fixed rather than foldable like those on the ATACMS, requiring deployment from rectangular launch canisters.
 It flies in a "variable ballistic trajectory," flattening out at a lower altitude, below around 50 km, than traditional SRBMs like the Scud, where the atmosphere is dense enough, so the missile's fins can maintain aerodynamic control over its entire flight and dive toward the target.

 The use of INS updated with satellite-guidance data could make it accurate to within 35-200 m CEP, depending whether the missile uses satellite guidance or INS alone.
 Although the missile is outwardly similar to the ATACMS, it has demonstrated greater range, suggesting its physical dimensions are larger.
 It appears to share a common booster with the Hwasong-11A (KN-23) and is estimated to carry a 400-500 kg payload with a unitary or submunition warhead.
 The Hwasong-11B is also capable of carrying the Hwasan-31 tactical nuclear warhead.
 It is likely to replace older liquid-fueled North Korean SRBMs, such as Hwasong-5 and Hwasong-6, as its non-parabolic trajectory makes it more survivable against missile defense systems, and its increased accuracy reduces the number of missiles that would be needed to destroy a single target.